Sandi-hub/Spatial_Food_Consumption_Model_Montenegro/README.md

-# GIS_Model_Montenegro
+Jupyter Notebook that works in connection with Arcpy.

-Choose the correct python interpreter
+- Choose the correct python kernel (arcgispro-py3) in order to use the Jupyter Notebook.